Hey HBO, Adobe fixed the Starbucks cup in Game of Thrones for you

 This week’s Game of Thrones episode contained all sorts of surprises.
 Sansa launched a sustainable fashion line to thwart climate change, Jon Snow turned into the fourth dragon, and Cersei switched to beer.

 Okay, none of these things happened–yet!–but a Starbucks cup was spotted at a dinner scene in Winterfell, and the internet collectively lost it.
-(As it turns out, the cup probably wasn’t actually a Starbucks cup, but it’s much funnier to call it a Starbucks cup, so let’s just embrace the chaos).
+(As it turns out, the cup probably wasn’t actually a Starbucks cup, but it’s much funnier to call it a Starbucks cup, so let’s just embrace the chaos.)

 Starbucks Cup?
 What Starbucks Cup?
 Problem solved. ???? #GameofThrones @HBO | @Starbucks | edit by @Beatlejase pic.twitter.com/XBlsXuRd1R